leanndroguedes/rust-ransomware/README.md

 # rust-ransomware

-A ransomware written in Rust (Work in progress)
+A Windows ransomware written in Rust (Work in progress)